lambda-curry/virtualevent-poc/src/pages/custom-pages/faq.md

 A. First, log out of the website and log back in using your FNid.

 * Next, you may need to clear your cache.
 Websites often ‘cache’ information so they load faster the next time you visit.
 This can occasionally cause issues, like a ‘white screen’ or an error code.
-* If you are still having trouble, please email [support@fntech.com](<>) and tell us what browser & version you are using, what page you’re having trouble with -- including the event you are trying to access..
+* If you are still having trouble, please email [support@fntech.com](<>) and tell us what browser & version you are using, what page you’re having trouble with -- including the event you are trying to access.

 **—**